microsoft/msagljs/website/docs/api.md

 ```

 Graph extends Node, but in addition it has a NodeCollection, which is a wrapper
-of Map<string, Node>: this way a Graph can reference its nodes.
-To create a sub-graph we just
-add a Graph as a new node to the graph.
+of Map<string, Node>: this way a Graph references its nodes.
+To create a sub-graph we add a Graph as a new node to the graph.

 ```ts
 const graph = new Graph()